Penstemon beardtongue flowers for a sunny perennial bed

 Hates wet feet — plant in well-drained soil; clay soil kills them in their second winter.
 'Husker Red' is the bombproof cultivar that earned Perennial Plant of the Year in 1996.
 Self-seeds modestly.

-Best garden uses and design ideas
+Garden uses & design ideas

 Best garden use